-Medication errors and malpractice in nursing homes happens with great frequency.
-These ”adverse events” can cause harm on an isolated basis or trigger ”cascade events” that involve multiple health problems in succession.
+Medication errors and malpractice in nursing homes happen with great frequency.
+These "adverse events" can cause harm on an isolated basis or trigger "cascade events" that involve multiple health problems in succession.
 Cascade events frequently require hospitalization and may result in death.

 You may have placed your loved one in the hands of professionals to raise the level of care, but many get exactly the opposite.

 A study of medication errors in 294 unique North Carolina nursing homes between 2006 – 2008 revealed 15,037 medication errors.
 That’s nearly one per week per nursing home.
 Since the study asked nursing homes to self-report errors, the actual number could be much higher.